-The Party Wall etc. Act 1996 was introduced to enable Building Owners to carry out work on or next to a shared wall and at the same time protect the interests of anyone else who might be affected by the work.
+The Party Wall etc. Act 1996 was introduced to enable Building Owners to carry out work on or next to a shared wall and at the same time protect the interests of Adjoining Owners whose property might be affected by the work.
 Since the Act came into force, Building Owners in England and Wales have had a procedure to follow to minimise disputes and determine the time and way in which work is carried out and compensate for any loss or damage.

-The Courts will readily grant an injunction to restrain building work carried out in disregard of the party wall procedures.
-Work controlled and governed by the Act is often critical to project completion and enormous delay and expense can result from not following/observing the Act.
+The Courts will readily grant an injunction to restrain building work carried out in disregard of party wall procedures.
+Work controlled and governed by the Act is often critical to project completion and enormous delay and expense can result from not complying with the Act.

 The rights and duties of party wall ‘owners’ are set out in sections 1 to 9 of the Act.
 The Act defines two parties to a party wall matter; the ‘Building Owner’, who is the person (or company) who initiates work on their side of a wall, and the ‘Adjoining Owner’ – the person affected on the other side.

-If you are planning works on your party wall or have received Notice about works from your neighbour and one or both buildings is a commercial premise then please speak to our team for specialist party wall advice.
+If you are planning works on your party wall or have received Notice about works from your neighbour and one or both buildings are commercial premises, then please speak to our commercial party wall consultants about a commercial party wall survey.

 What is covered by the Act?

-The Act does not apply to minor works which would normally have no effect on the neighbours’ half of a party wall including: drilling and installing fixing plugs, screwing in wall units or shelving, adding or replacing some recessed electrical wiring or sockets and re-plastering.
+The Act does not apply to minor works which would normally have no effect on the neighbour’s half of a party wall.
+This will include drilling and installing fixing plugs, screwing in wall units or shelving, adding or replacing some recessed electrical wiring or sockets and re-plastering.

-There are some things that you can only do to a party wall with the written agreement of the adjoining owner including:
+However, there are certain works you can only carry out on a party wall with a written agreement of the adjoining owner including:

 - Inserting a damp proof course all the way through a wall

-- Raising the whole party wall and, if necessary, cutting off any objects stopping this from happening
+- Raising the party wall and, if necessary, cutting off any objects to stop this from happening

 - Demolishing and rebuilding the party wall